-Cordyceps has “blood thinning” property.
-It may also reduce blood sugar level.
+Cordyceps has blood-thinning properties.
+It may also reduce blood sugar levels.

-Laboratory studies show that cordyceps stimulates several aspects of the immune system, but it is not known whether this effect occurs in the human body.
+Lab studies show that cordyceps stimulates the immune system, but it is not known whether this effect occurs in humans.

 A few studies show that cordyceps may help improve renal function, but additional studies are needed.

-- You have a myelogenous type cancer such as AML or CML (Cordyceps has been shown to increase proliferation of red blood cell precursor cells.
-These cells arise from the same lineage as the cells that cause myelogenous cancers).
+- You have a myelogenous type cancer such as AML or CML: Lab studies show cordyceps can increase the number of red blood cell precursor cells.
+These cells arise from the same cell lines that cause myelogenous cancers.

-- You take a drug that has “blood thinning” activity (Cordyceps may increase the risk of bleeding)
+- You take a drug that has blood-thinning activity: Cordyceps may increase bleeding risk.